Victorxxiv/Victorxxiv/README.md

     <h1>About Me</h1>
 </div>

-I am a dedicated Backend Software Engineer with over 3 years of experience and a graduate of the ALX Software Engineering Program.
-My journey in software engineering began with a passion for leveraging backend technologies to solve real-world problems.
+I am a dedicated Software Engineer with over 3 years of experience and a graduate of the ALX Software Engineering Program.
+My journey in Software Engineering began with a passion for leveraging backend technologies to solve real-world problems.
 I specialize in:

 - Backend Development: Crafting scalable and efficient backend solutions with Python, Flask, and Django.
 - Database Management: Managing and optimizing data with PostgreSQL and SQLAlchemy.